Skip to content ↓

 During Literacy this term, we will be studying information texts.
 First, we will remind ourselves of the features of information texts and spot these in examples of texts.
 Once we are confident with the features of information texts we will link our writing to our geography learning by creating our own information text with information about each of the four countries of the UK.
 Next, we will consider the features of letter writing and write our own letters related to the story ‘Coming to England’ that tells the story of a young girl moving from Trinidad to England as part of the Windrush Generation.
 Finally, we will explore instructional writing and link this to our science work by writing instructions for how to grow a plant.

-In Numeracy, we will continue our learning on multiplication.
+In Numeracy, we will start by following our counting in 2s, 5s and 10s work by applying this to money where we will count in both coins and notes.
+Then, we will continue our learning on multiplication.
 We will learn to recognise and add equal groups as well as make arrays.
 After, we will explore division where we will explore how to solve division questions by grouping and sharing.
 In addition to this, we will also learn to recognise and find a half of an object or shape and a quantity.
-As part of our work on measures, we will revisit the topic of money where we will consolidate our understanding of recognising and knowing the value of different denominations of coins and notes.
-During this topic, we will also learn to compare lengths and heights and measure length using objects and in centimetres.
+Finally, we will recap our place value from earlier in the spring term and consider how this can help us to solve missing number questions.

 In Science, we will be learning about plants.
 We will develop our ability to identify and name a variety of common wild and garden plants, including deciduous and evergreen trees.
 We will also explore and be able to identify and describe the basic structure of a variety of common flowering plants, including trees.
 As part of our ongoing work with observing seasonal changes over time, toward the end of the term, we will carry out a spring walk around the school grounds taking note of, for example, the weather, what we are wearing and how the trees look.